Factsheet about Invasive Haemophilus influenzae disease

 • A single dose is sufficient in children older than 12 months of age who have not received their primary Hib immunisation in infancy.

-• Most but not all European countries have included Hib conjugate vaccine in their routine childhood immunisation programmes.
-The national immunization schedules can be found here.
+• All EU/EEA countries have included Hib conjugate vaccine in their routine childhood immunisation programmes.
+See the national immunization schedules.

 • Household contacts of a case of invasive Hib have an increased risk of disease.
-Children under 4 years of age and individuals with increased risk of Hib infection should receive chemoprophylaxis with rifampicin.
+Children under 4 years of age and individuals with increased risk of Hib infection should receive appropriate chemoprophylaxis.
 Unimmunized children should be vaccinated Hib conjugate vaccine.

 • Children treated for invasive Hib disease should have their Hib antibody levels checked after recovering and receive immunization as needed.
 If testing of Hib immunity is not an option, children below two years of age should be immunized following an episode of invasive Hib disease.